Virginia Tech® home

 Authors as Published

-Thomas P. Saunders, Food Safety Extension Associate, Food Science & Technology, Virginia Tech; Stuart J. Vermaak, Associate Extension Agent, Food Safety, Loudon County, Virginia Cooperative Extension; and Laura K. Strawn, Assistant Professor and Extension Specialist, Food Science & Technology, Eastern Shore Agricultural Research and Extension Center, Virginia Tech
+Authored by Thomas P. Saunders, Food Safety Extension Associate, Food Science & Technology, Virginia Tech; Stuart J. Vermaak, Extension Agent, Food Safety, Loudoun County, Virginia Cooperative Extension, and Laura K. Strawn, Associate Professor and Extension Specialist, Food Science & Technology, Virginia Tech

 Introduction